Hind-1/Project_Portuguese_Bank/Proposl.md

 ## Tools:
 -   The used tool is SQL.
--   Python Libraries: Numpy, matplotlib, seaborn, sklearn ,pandas and
+-   Python Libraries: Numpy, matplotlib, seaborn, sklearn ,pandas ,HTML ,CSS.
--   In addition, creating and evaluating classification  Model.